Bauhaus (band): "Spirit" and The Sky's Gone Out

-In July 1982 Bauhaus released the single "Spirit", produced by Hugh Jones.
-This was unusual for the band since they tend to produce their own music and, as a result of this move, led to conflicts and compromises in the studio.
-As David J explains the predicament: "It took ages and ages.
-Usually we recorded very quickly - we'd do an album in three weeks from start to finish - but that took about nine days, which for us was absurd.
+In July 1982, Bauhaus released the single "Spirit", produced by Hugh Jones.
+This was unusual for the band because they typically produced their own music.
+Conflicts and compromises subsequently occurred in the studio.
+David J explained: "It took ages and ages.
+Usually we recorded very quickly—we'd do an album in three weeks from start to finish—but that took about nine days, which for us was absurd.
 There was so much agonising over it more from the producer than us."
 The song used an acoustic guitar with a bossa nova drumbeat.
-According to Shirley, The song was about: "...a "fifth member" of the band - a spirit they felt occupied the stage, lifting them to a higher plane when they were playing well."
-The music video was directed by Collins and Lawrence.
-Originally, the video was to show a physical representation of this spirit which included "a single dancer with a white facemask and body paint who would come onto the stage whilst the band performed the song and literally "lift" Peter and give him wings."
-However, this didn't happen since once the band completed their part, they had to depart in a hurry in order to do their tour of the United States.
-So, Collins and Lawrence were responsible for the editing process and completion of the video.
-They changed the spirit figure and exchange it with a spectral female figure "who would walked through the theatre along with a motley crew of clowns and jugglers."
-When the band came back from their tour of the United States, they were repelled by the music video and wanted to redo it.
-However, their record label refused as the band was already given a budget for the video and was not interested into providing more money for it.
-Despite this, the band was still unrelenting and still wanted to change the video.
-As David J explains: "So we raised the money ourselves out of our own bank balances and pooled our money and so we went in and re-edited it, trying to get it into some kind of shape.
+According to Shirley, the song was about "a 'fifth member' of the band—a spirit they felt occupied the stage, lifting them to a higher plane when they were playing well."
+The music video was originally intended to show a physical representation of the spirit, including "a single dancer with a white face mask and body paint who would come onto the stage whilst the band performed the song and literally 'lift' Peter and give him wings."
+However, the producers changed the spirit to a spectral female figure "who would walk through the theatre along with a motley crew of clowns and jugglers."
+When the band returned from their tour of the United States, they disliked the music video and wanted to redo it.
+The record label refused, unwilling to provide more money for it, but according to David J, "We raised the money ourselves out of our own bank balances and pooled our money and so we went in and re-edited it, trying to get it into some kind of shape.
 We did it.
 Delivered the master to Beggars Banquet.
-Next week - this was at the time of the video jukebox craze - we went into a pub and we see the original horrible version on the video.
-So we immediately rang Beggars Banquet and said; "What's going on?" and they'd send out the wrong one and it had gone off to TV and everyhing."
-It was intended to break into the Top 30, but only reached No. 42.
-The band was also displeased with the single, and re-recorded it later in 1982 for their third album The Sky's Gone Out.
-Also when they played a gig in Salford University in 1982, Nico joined the band for a cover performance of the Velvet Underground song, I'm Waiting for the Man.
+Next week—this was at the time of the video jukebox craze—we went into a pub and we see the original horrible version on the video.
+So we immediately rang Beggars Banquet and said; 'What's going on?' and they'd send out the wrong one and it had gone off to TV and everything."
+The single was intended to break into the Top 30 but only reached No. 42.
+The band was displeased with the single and rerecorded it in 1982 for their third album, The Sky's Gone Out.
+Nico made a guest appearance when the band played a gig in Salford University for a cover performance of the Velvet Underground song, "I'm Waiting for the Man".